Alex Bregman: 2019: Silver Slugger Award and All-MLB Second Team

 In the 2019 postseason, Bregman enjoyed an excellent ALDS against the Tampa Bay Rays, batting .353/.450/.647 with two doubles, one home run, three walks, and two RBIs.
 Bregman's bat went ice cold in the ALCS and first three games of the World Series, though, as he struggled through a 4-for-31 (.129) slump with only one home run and three RBIs.
-Bregman broke out of his slump in Game 4 of the World Series by hitting 3-for-5 with a grand slam and 5 RBIs in an 8-1 Astros win that tied the series at 2-2.
+Bregman broke out of his slump in Game 4 of the World Series by hitting 3-for-5 with a grand slam and 5 RBIs in an 8–1 Astros win that tied the series at 2–2.
+His grand slam was the first-ever hit by an Astro in the Fall Classic, and just the second-ever in the playoffs, following Lance Berkman's blast in Game 4 of the 2005 National League Division Series (NLDS).
 The Astros eventually lost the series to the Washington Nationals in seven games.

 After the season, he received the 2019 American League Silver Slugger Award at third base, as the best offensive player in the league at the position.
 Bregman came in second in the vote for 2019 American League Most Valuable Player, with 335 points (13 first-place votes, and 17 second-place votes) as winner Mike Trout garnered 355 points (17 first-place votes, and 13 second-place votes), with the two players being listed first and second on every ballot.
 He was voted 2019 All-MLB Team Second Team.